Energetic Ion Composition as a Means of Investigating the Physical Origins of Alpha Particle Heavy Magnetic Switchbacks: Data and Methodology

-Despite the ubiquity of alpha particles in the solar wind in general, they are relatively rare within the energy ranges observed by EPI-Lo.
-In order to identify switchbacks with detectable alpha particles within EPI-Lo energy ranges, we used the entire publicly available EPI-Lo's data where the alpha particle data is available in the sense that there exist significant enhancements from the baseline solar wind energy levels.
-These tend to occur in isolated "spikes" where the alpha particle levels detected are substantially higher for short intervals of time.
-Once we have identified these spikes, we identified switchbacks in their vicinity.
+To identify switchbacks with detectable alpha particles above 20~keV/nucleon but below 15~MeV/nucleon, we used EPI-Lo alpha particle channel Level~2 flux data from August 2018 to August 2022.
+Despite the ubiquity of alpha particles in the solar wind in general, they are relatively rare above 20~keV/nucleon.
+Alpha particles at these energies tend to occur in isolated "spikes" where the alpha particle levels detected are substantially higher for short intervals of time.
+We searched for these ``alpha spikes” in the the EPI-Lo data \citep{McComas2016,McComas2019} and compiled a list of all the alpha spikes within this time frame.